 On September 23, 2016, the Open and Transparent Water Data Act (AB 1755), was approved by Governor Brown.
-AB 1755 requires DWR, in consultation with the California Water Quality Monitoring Council, SWRCB, and the California Department of Fish and Wildlife to develop an online platform in order to integrate existing water and ecological data information from multiple federal, state, and local databases (e.g., reservoir operations, groundwater data, land use, water rights, surface water diversions, water quality, fish abundance, etc.) and provide data on completed water transfers and exchanges.
-DWR and partner agencies released a progress report on implementation which included an initial draft strategic plan and preliminary protocols.
+AB 1755 (Water Code § 12400 - 12420) requires DWR, in consultation with the California Water Quality Monitoring Council, SWRCB, and the California Department of Fish and Wildlife to develop an online platform in order to integrate existing water and ecological data information from multiple federal, state, and local databases (e.g., reservoir operations, groundwater data, land use, water rights, surface water diversions, water quality, fish abundance, etc.) and provide data on completed water transfers and exchanges.
+In April 2018, DWR and partner agencies released a progress report on implementation which included an initial draft strategic plan and preliminary protocols.
 The state agencies are collaborating with, and learning from, other state and federal agencies, data experts, and AB 1755 stakeholders (which includes data providers and consumers) to chart a successful path forward.
-By September 2019, an operational integrated water data platform will be available with additional data added thereafter.
-AB 1755 also creates a Water Data Administration Fund for the purposes of implementation and management of the water data, which will be funded through appropriations or voluntary donations.
+Through this process, two State-hosted data portals, California Natural Resources Agency Open Data and California Open Data Portal, have been developed to allow users improved access to available water and ecological datasets.
+These portals will continue to be improved and have datasets added.